rustwasm/team/README.md

 ### 3. Join the Rust and WebAssembly Working Group

-We meet on [Zoom](https://zoom.us/) every week to track progress, give status updates, and discuss issues.
+We meet on [Zoom](https://zoom.us/) every other week to track progress, give status updates, and discuss issues.
 We coordinate meetings with [issues labeled "meeting" in the `rustwasm/team` repository][meetings].